djsurt/io/template/feed/README.md

 We recomend saving your own private desktop swagger file with your API commands.
 Coordinate updates with Loren.
 -->

-<b>TO DO:</b> Modify the API URL used in this page to return only the interesting fields, including the company and product names.
+<b>TO DO:</b> Modify the API URL used in this page to return fields displayed in online footprint profiles (to be determined), including the company and product names.
 Add a toggle to load all values.

 <!--
 Phil wrote: Soft search terms is a feature where we *delete* search terms if there are zero returns.
 It's not really what you want in an API.